-To accommodate these specs, technology vendors, including recording providers like VPI, are required to standardize their architectures, interfaces and communication protocols, so that PSAPs can easily share and exchange information with other agencies when needed.
+To accommodate these specs, technology vendors, including recording providers like VPI, are required to standardize their NG9-1-1 call recording system architectures, interfaces and communication protocols, so that PSAPs can easily share and exchange information with other agencies when needed.

 That’s very interesting.
-Where does VPI’s recording system fit within the NG9-1-1 communications infrastructure?
+Where does VPI’s Next Generation 911 call recording system fit within the NG9-1-1 communications infrastructure?

-What are the mandatory elements of a NG9-1-1 recording system?
+What are the mandatory elements of a NG9-1-1 logging recorder system?

 That’s an excellent question - one that we get asked quite a lot these days.

-- Our recording technologies have been developed on the principles of open service-oriented architecture from the ground up since 1994, encompassing non-proprietary hardware and software elements as well as application services and processes between them.
+- Our Next Generation 911 logging recorder technologies have been developed on the principles of open service-oriented architecture from the ground up since 1994, encompassing non-proprietary hardware and software elements as well as application services and processes between them.
 This is the first mandatory requirement per NENA’s i3 specification.

 - The system must be capable of recording analog, TDM, VoIP, radio, wireless calls and SIP-based media including SMS text, email and instant messages, streaming video, and images into standard file formats – and all within the same system.